Stewartsl17/NBA_Analysis_Final_Project/README.md

 ## Future Considerations

-Based on the work currently done in this project, we hope to do some of the following in the future:
+Based on the work currently done in this project, we hope to do some of the following in the future: <br>
-•	Testing our model on the current NBA season
+•	Testing our model on the current NBA season <br>
-•	Shifting from Macro to Micro - Reworking the model to work on player level data
+•	Shifting from Macro to Micro - Reworking the model to work on player level data <br>
-•	Looking further at the other variables within the dataset and beyond
+•	Looking further at the other variables within the dataset and beyond <br>
-•	Looking at defensive characteristics and trying to create defensive predictions
+•	Looking at defensive characteristics and trying to create defensive predictions <br>